This List is shown against the background of the original Draft Planting List

 The Garden Designer

-We are delighted to announce that Sarah Marsh has volunteered to be our Fernery Garden Designer.
+We are delighted to announce that Sarah Marsh has volunteered to be our Fernery Garden Adviser.

 Sarah has also agreed to be our Fernery Gardening Group leader and we will now more confidently build a Gardening Group membership who will work under her direction to achieve our goals.
-It is planned to promote a Saturday Gardening Group, but there will also be ad hoc mid-week meetings that Sarah will announce.
+It is planned to promote regular, and ad hoc mid-week meetings that Sarah will announce.
 (See the Calendar)

 The Garden Plans